 Try spending a few minutes on ‘Treat Training’ every day, and soon you will have a beautifully behaved horse around food.

-FOOD TRAINING VIDEOS
+FOOD MANNERS TRAINING WITH BELLA

 In this video, I discuss the importance of teaching food manners – even if you won’t be using food to train your horse.